Package 'bdsvd'

 Description

-Performs HC-SVD to reveal the hierarchical variable structure as descried in Bauer (202Xb).
+Performs HC-SVD to reveal the hierarchical variable structure as descried in Bauer (202X).
 For this divise approach, each cluster is split into two clusters iteratively.
-Potential splits are identified by the first sparse loadings (which are sparse approximations of the first right singular vectors, i.e., vectors with many zero values) that mirror the masked shape of the correlation matrix.
+Potential splits are identified by the first sparse loadings (which are sparse approximations of the first right eigenvectors, i.e., vectors with many zero values, of the correlation matrix) that mirror the masked shape of the correlation matrix.
 This procedure is continued until each variable lies in a single cluster.

 Usage